Temporary Shut Down

-A shut down can occur where an employer temporarily shuts down its workplace.
-Typically, a shut down can occur during slow business periods.
-For some businesses, particularly in manufacturing or offices this may occur at Christmas or New Year.
+A temporary shut down can occurs where an employer temporarily shuts down its workplace, typically during slow business periods.
+For some businesses, particularly in manufacturing or offices, this may occur at Christmas or New Year.

-Can An Employer Direct An Employee To Take Leave During A Shut Down Period?
+Can An Employer Direct An Employee To Take Leave During A Temporary Shut Down Period?

 The factors that can be taken into account in the consideration of what is reasonable are: